Residency

 • Current signed letter or form from the Veterans Affairs School Certifying Officer

-• Current Military orders for MS active military personnel
+• Current Military orders for Mississippi active military personnel

 Establishing Mississippi Residency: 21 or Older